ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `WAF_PACKAGE_ID`
-:   The ID of WAF package.
+:   The ID of the WAF package.
 Required.

 `WAF_GROUP_ID`
-:   The ID of WAF group.
+:   The ID of the WAF group.
 Required.

 `WAF_GROUP_MODE`
 :   The mode of WAF group.
 Valid values are `on` and `off`.
 Required.